-HIST 330

-Medieval to Renaissance Europe
+HIST 330 4 F Medieval to Renaissance Europe

 From the collapse of the full Roman Empire, through the period Petrarch called "the Dark Ages," to the period of high civilization during the Renaissance.
 Christendom's transformation during these periods are the foundation of modern Europe and continue to influence the world.
 Prerequisites: HIST 101, 102, 280.
-Even years.

-HIST 333 Early Modern Europe to 1848
+HIST 333 4 F Early Modern Europe to 1848